 Guidelines for Survey and Form Design

-While Cognito and Qualtrics are approved for accessibility conformance, the way you set up your form still matters.
+While specific apps are approved for accessibility compliance, the way you set up your form can still affect the overall level of accessibility.
 Below are some guidelines to keep in mind when creating your forms and surveys in order to keep the final output accessible for all users.

 Introduction